Mmodarre/AzureDataFactoryHOL/README.md

 ## Solution architecture

 Below is a diagram of the solution architecture you will build in this lab.
-Please study this carefully so you understand the whole of the solution as you are working on the various components.
+Please study this carefully so you understand the solution as whole, before building various components.

 ![](.//media/image2.png)